Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 entries returned by the API include an ["abridged version of the main definition section"](https://dictionaryapi.com/products/json#sec-2.shortdef)--the
 definitions for only the first three senses--in a `shortdef` array.

-To avoid providing an overwhelming amount of information to the user, the app returns "shortdefs"
+To avoid providing an overwhelming amount of information to the user, the app returns an entry's
-rather than full definition sections whenever possible.
+"shortdefs" rather than its full definition section whenever a `shortdef` array is present.

 **Definitions in CXS Entries**
 Some entries with a `cxs` field include both a functional label and a definition of the headword.